Best Car Seats of 2025

 The carrier weighs 9.5 pounds, making it neither the lightest nor the heaviest infant car seat on our list.
 It’s compatible with at least eight strollers, which is pretty good.
 The padding can be washed on a cold cycle, but it should be hung up to dry.

-We’re disappointed that the Chicco Keyfit only works for babies weighing 30 pounds or less.
+The Chicco Keyfit only works for babies weighing 30 pounds or less.
 That means your baby will outgrow this model quickly, and you’ll be in the market for another car seat before you know it.
+However, many of the convertible car seats on the market don't have carrying handles or sun shades.
+If you want to be able to carry your baby to and from the car, you'll typically need a car seat designed for infants—and the Chicco Keyfit 30 is definitely a favorite among our team and the parents we talked to.

 There’s also room for improvement in the Keyfit’s NHTSA ease of use score.
 Overall, it earned four out of five points.
 Most of the report’s comments refer to poor or missing instruction labels.